Occupational stress claims

 - Combat workplace discrimination that could lead to workplace bullying

-When to make a claim for compensation
+When to make an occupational stress claim

 In the instance of occupational stress claims, you will need to prove that an employer owed you a duty of care, that the employer breached their duty of care, and a mental health problem was caused by the breach.